coostdocs/codoc/content/en/co/flag.md

 ### config file format

-The config file format of co/flag is flexible:
+The config file format of `co.flag` is flexible:

 - One config item per line, each config item corresponds to a flag, and the form is unified as `x = y`, which looks clear at a glance.
 - `#` or `//` are for comments.